newhavenrb/conferences/Home.md

 * This is like Wikipedia, but for RailsConf.
 * Internet access generally sucks at events like this.
 This wiki [works offline](https://github.com/newhavenrb/railsconf2012/wiki/_access); it's just a `git` repo full of Markdown files.
 * It's more than just notes; we have summaries, discussions, slide/video/presenter links, mentioned gems, and more.
 Miss a talk?
+Can't remember the name of something?
 We've got your back.

 ## We Need Your Help